Sahithigummadi05/Portfolio/README.md

 Tailwind CSS: A fast way to style the site and make it responsive.

-JavaScript (Vanilla JS): For interactive parts and pop-ups.
+JavaScript (Vanilla JS): For interactive parts and pop-up.